ghfbsd/kenken/README.md

 puzzles (or grids).
 A puzzle is represented graphically as a character tableau that you can either type in or download to a file.
 You can make an .eps file of the puzzle grid and print it for manual solving.
-From the same representation, you can also use the brute-force recursive back-tracking solver to find the solution to the puzzle if you're stuck.
+From the same representation, you can also use one of the puzzle solvers to give you the solution if you're stuck.
+The two solvers are a brute-force recursive back-tracking solver and a logic-based forward solver.
+The brute-force gives you an answer (usually quickly, but some times not), whereas the logic-based solver gives you a step-by-step solution much the way a human would solve the puzzle.

 GRID REPRESENTATION
 ===================